Return to Index

 Stuck?

 The reason we should love people because they are the way they are is that we can only transcend the ego through adversity, and there is no adversity without an adversary.
-If my adversary suddenly started being nice to me, he wouldn’t be doing his job.
-Hakuin wrote: “The superior man succeeds his enemy,” meaning that the superior student seeks a harsh master.
-Lin Chi remarked how he missed the grandmotherly blows of his old master.
+If my adversary suddenly started being kind to me, he wouldn’t be doing his job.
+Hakuin wrote: “The superior man succeeds his enemy,” meaning that the superior student seeks a harsh master and eventually succeeds him.
+Lin Chi remarked how he missed the “grandmotherly blows” of his old master.

 Releasing fears

-(audio file Larry Crane demonstrating release technique) (link to web page with Crane demonstrating the release technique)
+(audio file Larry Crane demonstrating release technique) (link to download Larry Crane demonstrating the release technique)

 • Bring up the thought and allow the fear to enter your awareness.